 Some of Norway’s museums and attractions offer free entrance on one day of the week or month, while others are free all year round, so check out their websites and plan your itinerary accordingly.

 The Arkitekturmuseet (National Museum of Architecture) in Oslo, for example, is free to enter every Thursday, while the Bymuseet (The City of Olso Museum) is free on the first Saturday of every month.
-In addition, several museums offer free entrance all year round, including the city’s Filmmuseet (Film Museum) and the Akershus Fortress and its Armed Forces Museum.
+In addition, several museums offer free entrance all year round, including the city’s Akershus Fortress and its Armed Forces Museum (closed until the end of 2020).

 Most hotels and many hostels include an all-you-can-eat breakfast buffet that will set you up until midway through the afternoon.
 The substantial self-service breakfasts at decent Norwegian hotels usually include cheese, eggs, cold meats and pickled or smoked and fresh fish, plus bread, jams and cereals – so if you fill your boots at breakfast you can probably skip lunch.

 If your accommodation doesn’t include breakfast, you’ll find it much cheaper to have your main meal at lunchtime.
-Norway’s cafés and café-bars, some self-service, dish up generous portions of food throughout the day, and usually have a good-value daily special on the menu.
+Norway’s cafés and café-bars, some self-service, dish up generous portions of food throughout the day, and usually have a good-value daily special available.
+Look out for the dagens rett on restaurant menus.

 Some specialise in traditional dishes, others in more international fare.
 And if you’re not bothered about eating Norwegian cuisine, you can usually get a good value lunch at some of the country’s ethnic restaurants, from Thai to Middle Eastern to pizza.